matplotlib/CZI_2024-06_mpl/proposal.md

-The tick location and formatting machinery in Matplotlib is flexible, but this flexibility comes at a performance cost, architecturally prevents hierarchical labeling, and reduces API usability by making seemingly simple tasks extremely complex.
+The tick location and formatting machinery in Matplotlib is flexible, but this flexibility comes at a performance cost, architecturally prevents hierarchical labeling, and reduces API usability by making seemingly simple tasks surprisingly complex.
 While the work to design the new API is significant, our primary concern will be to complete this work while minimizing the impact on existing users.
 Because tick labeling is so fundamental to plotting, even small changes to the API will have significant impact on our users.
 Although we have had discussion about these issues since at least 2015 [1,2], it has been intractable with volunteer effort.

-Matplotlib does not correctly render some non-Latin scripts including Arabic, Devanagari, and Hebrew because we do not support bidirectional text, context sensitive shaping, or ordering.
+Matplotlib can not correctly render some non-Latin scripts including Arabic, Devanagari, and Hebrew because we do not support bidirectional text, context sensitive shaping, or ordering.
 Further, Matplotlib does not support modern font formats, color fonts, or OpenType font variations.
 There is an existing